 You can expect to pay more to both CenturyLink and Xfinity if you need to rent a router or modem.
 You can also expect to pay more if you need services installed versus installing services yourself.
 Overall, CenturyLink offers more direct pricing with lower maximum prices for their services and fewer add-ons.

-Both services provide contract-free terms, which is a nice bonus if you’re looking to avoid the introductory price scam.
+Both services provide contract-free terms, which is a nice bonus if you’re looking to avoid the introductory price promo.
 Xfinity does have some contracts available with 12-month introductory rates, but they are not a requirement for services, and contracts are primarily associated with bundle plans.